kr425/My-Projects/README.md

-# Random Algos
+# DSP
-This Repo contains random algorithms and functions such as Kalman Filter, Steepest Descent, LQR, the Jacobian and many more.
+Decimation and interpolation using polyphase algorithm, filter design, Audio Decimation from 44.1 kHz and spectral analysis.